peytongraf/rustywind-nvim/README.md

 # RustyWind-nvim

-Automatically sort tailwind css classes on save from with neovim.
-Rustywind-nvim integrates the RustyWind CLI tool allowing you to also run Rustywind CLI commands as neovim commands.
+Automatically sort Tailwind CSS classes upon saving in Neovim with RustyWind-nvim.
+This integration brings the functionality of the Rustywind CLI into your Neovim environment, eliminating the need for manual CLI commands to format Tailwind classes.

 ## Features

 Automatic Formatting on Save: Automatically formats Tailwind classes when saving files.
 Manual Formatting Commands: Manually trigger formatting of Tailwind classes in your files.
 Supports Multiple File Types: Works with .html, .js, .jsx, .ts, .tsx, .vue, and more.
-Installation
-To install the RustyWind Neovim plugin, use your favorite plugin manager.

 ## **Requirements**